When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: The Three Categories of Unseen Languages

 \section{The Three Categories of Unseen Languages}

-For each unseen language, we experiment with our three modeling approaches: (a)~Training a language model from scratch on the available raw data and then fine-tuning it on any available annotated data in the target language for each task. (b)~Fine-tuning \mbert with \tasktuning directly on the target language. (c)~Finally, adapting \mbert to the unseen language using \mlmtuning before fine-tuning it in a supervised way on the target task and language.
-We then compare all these experiments to our non-contextual baselines.
-By doing so we can assess if language models are a practical solution to handle each unseen language.
+For each unseen language and each task, we experiment with our three modeling approaches: (a)~{\bf Training a language model from scratch on the available raw data} and then fine-tuning it on any available annotated data in the target language. (b)~{\bf Fine-tuning \mbert with \tasktuning} directly on the target language. (c)~Finally, {\bf adapting \mbert to the unseen language using \mlmtuning} before fine-tuning it in a supervised way on the target language.
+We then compare all these experiments to our non-contextual strong baselines.
+By doing so, we can assess if language models are a practical solution to handle each of these unseen languages.

-Interestingly we find a great diversity of behaviors across languages regarding those language model training techniques.
+Interestingly we find a large diversity of behaviors across languages regarding those language model training techniques.
 As summarized in Figure \ref{fig:typology_sumup}, we observe three clear clusters of languages.

-The first cluster, which we dub "Easy", corresponds to the languages that do not require extra MLM-fine-tuning for \mbert to achieve good performance. \mbert has the modeling abilities to process such languages without a large amount of raw data and can outperform strong non-contextual baselines as such.
-In the second cluster, the ``Intermediate'' languages require MLM-fine-tuning. \mbert is not able to beat strong non-contextual baselines using only \tasktuning, but \mlmtuning enables it to do so.
-Finally, Hard languages are those on which \mbert fails to deliver any decent performance even after MLM- and task- fine-tuning. \mbert simply does not have the capacity to learn and process such languages.
+The first cluster, which we dub ``Easy", corresponds to the languages that do not require extra \mlmtuning for \mbert to achieve good performance. \mbert has the modeling abilities to process such languages without relying on raw data and can outperform strong non-contextual baselines as such.
+In the second cluster, the ``Intermediate" languages require \mlmtuning. \mbert is not able to beat strong non-contextual baselines using only \tasktuning, but \mlmtuning enables it to do so.
+Finally, Hard languages are those on which \mbert fails to deliver any decent performance even after \textsc{MLM}- and \textsc{Task}- fine-tuning. \mbert simply does not have the capacity to learn and process such languages.

+We emphasize that our categorization of unseen languages is only based on the relative performance of \mbert after fine-tuning compared to strong non-contextual baseline models.
+We leave for future work the analysis of the absolute performance of the model on such languages (e.g. analysing the impact of the fine-tuning data set size on \mbert's downstream performance).

-In this section, we present in detail our results in each of these language clusters and provide insights into their linguistic properties.
+In this section, we present our results in detail in each of these language clusters and provide insights into their linguistic properties.